-Few conditions impact your ability to work than eye problems.
+Few medical conditions impact your ability to work than eye problems.
 While many people dealing with visual disorders believe that you have to be totally blind in order to qualify for disability benefits, the truth is any significant degree of vision loss can affect your ability to work and make you eligible for Social Security Disability Benefits (SSDI) or Supplemental Security Income (SSI).

 Eye Conditions That Qualify for Disability Benefits